 We love that some side effects include softer, glowing skin.
-Customers report of a myriad of benefits that include improving the effects of anti-inflammatory drugs to helping heal from a new tattoo.
-Made in USA at FDA cGMP registered facility.
-Available in bottles of 90 or 180 capsules.
+Customers report myriad benefits that include improving the effects of anti-inflammatory drugs to helping heal from a new tattoo.
+Made in USA at FDA CGMP registered facility.

 Be mindful of effects if taking other supplements.